Multidisciplinary team (MDT) for gynaecological cancers

 - a gynaecological oncologist – a surgeon who specialises in gynaecological cancers

-- oncologists – doctors who specialise in cancer treatments such as radiotherapy, chemotherapy and targeted therapy drugs
+- clinical oncologists – doctors who specialise in cancer treatments such as radiotherapy, chemotherapy and targeted therapy drugs

 - a gynae-oncology nurse specialist – a nurse who will be your main contact and will make sure you get help and support throughout your treatment

 - a plastic surgeon – a doctor who specialises in reconstructive surgery if you have vulval cancer